Panic (comics)

-First Issue Controversy
+First issue controversy

 The publication was immediately controversial, as detailed by Steve Stiles in his article,"It's a Panic!":

 Gaines later recalled, "The trouble we had on the Santa Claus story was Bill Elder.
 He had put a sign on the sleigh of Santa Claus, 'Just Divorced'.
 Now how do a bunch of iconoclastic, atheist bastards like us know that Santa Claus is a saint and that he can't be divorced and that this is going to offend Boston?"
 This didn't stop Gaines from later dressing in a Santa suit and posing for a Mad subscription offer as a benevolent gift giver (because the subscription rate was only a few cents cheaper than buying the issues at cover price).

 As a result of the parody, Panic was ultimately banned from sale in the state of Massachusetts.
 Gaines puckishly responded by issuing a press release announcing that as a "retaliatory measure," EC was pulling all copies of its Picture Stories from the Bible comic book out of Massachusetts.
 It took the newspapers a few days to realize that the discontinued comic hadn't been on sale in Massachusetts, or anywhere else, in five years.

-More legal hassles came EC's way because of another story from the first issue, a gory parody of Mickey Spillane's My Gun is the Jury that ended with one of Spillane's bombshell women revealed as a transvestite.
+More legal hassles came EC's way because of another story from the first issue, a gory parody of Mickey Spillane's Vengeance Is Mine called My Gun is the Jury that ended with one of Spillane's bombshell women revealed as a transvestite.
 A few days after the Santa controversy in Massachusetts, EC's offices were raided by the New York City police.
 Gaines' associate Lyle Stuart willingly took responsibility and was arrested; the charge was quickly thrown out of court.
 In the meantime, abrasive gossip columnist Walter Winchell reported the story without mentioning that Stuart was released without result, and added, "Attention all newsstands!
 Anyone selling the filth of Lyle Stuart will be subject to the same arrest!"
 Winchell may have been motivated by "The Secret Life of Walter Winchell", a negative book based on a series of negative magazine articles about him written by Stuart, but his rhetoric cost him $21,500 after Stuart sued for libel.
 Stuart used the money to start his own publishing house.